kenjyoung/A2C/README.md

-A minimalistic implementation of A2C, with multiple parallel actors, for the MinAtar environment using JAX and haiku to run do
+A minimalistic implementation of A2C, with multiple parallel actors, for the MinAtar environment using JAX and haiku.
+To run do
 ```bash
 python3 A2C.py -c default.json -s 0
 ```